 Nowhere is this best seen than when analyzing Ocasio-Cortez’s recent walking-back of her position on Palestine and in particular, a newfound support for the two-state solution.
 The root of many of the leftist criticisms regarding the DSA and its supporters is their failure to grapple with internationalism and the destructive ramifications of American foreign policy.
 When prompted on her previously established positions on the “massacre” of Palestinians and the “occupation” of Palestine, Ocasio-Cortez admitted that she “[was] not the expert on geopolitics on this issue” and affirmed a two-state solution.
 This is the same candidate that once tweeted that the situation on the Gaza border “is a massacre” and that “No state or entity is absolved of mass shootings of protesters”, even going as far as to condemn Democratic silence on the issue.
 Further clarification on the subject led to her literally call it a humanitarian crisis rather than even hint at the possibility that this is a situation in which the US government itself may play a role as once declared explicitly.
 A hardball question does not warrant complete reversal of one’s principles.
 Even if these maneuvers are her well-meaning attempts to evade politically charged claims of anti-Semitism conflated with Zionism levied against other leftist politicians like Jeremy Corbyn, this does not bode well for those who believe that institutional change is possible by showing up at the ballot box.

 An additional problem with Democratic Socialism’s platform in the United States is its failure to resolve how to solve the oppression that is uniquely generated by racial stratification and how that might interact with the organization’s premier focus on class struggle.
 Despite recent support for DSA campaigns like that of Ocasio-Cortez, Black Lives Matter protesters have had a frigid relationship with Bernie Sanders and Democratic Socialists generally.
-The concern here is that the economic populism that acts as the fuel for this progressive movement has the potential to overshadow issues that are more a matter of race than class such as mass incarceration of black Americans and police brutality.
+The concern here is that the economic populism that acts as the fuel for this progressive movement has the potential to overshadow issues that cannot simply be explained by a class analysis such as mass incarceration of Black Americans and police brutality.

 A movement may in fact be on the horizon but reality often strikes devastatingly when one is most optimistic.
 Two litmus tests may determine if the efficacy of Democratic Socialism’s combination of community organizing and using the state is actually viable.
 Kaniela Ing and Abdul El-Sayed are running for Hawaii’s 1st District and Governor of Michigan in the 2018 Democratic Party Primary respectively.
 They both have received strong support from the likes of Sanders and Ocasio-Cortez, both of whom have made appearances at El-Sayed’s rallies this past week.
 The same company that made Ocasio-Cortez’s riveting campaign videos go viral have produced similar content for Ing’s campaign.
 At the time of the publishing of this article, we will have known the results of El-Sayed’s campaign for Governor and will be tracking the results of Hawaii’s Primary due to happen on August 11th.